While dealing with high voltage circuit boards, remember the basic rules for laying out the boards is that they will carry hazardous voltages.

-If the system or product for which your board is destined must meet IEC or UL standards, the minimum distance permitted between conductors that are subject to hazardous voltage will include a wide margin for safety, which depends on:
+The system or product for which your board is destined must meet IEC or UL standards.
+The minimum distance permitted between conductors that are subject to hazardous voltage will include a wide margin for safety, which depends on:

 If the clearance is too small, a transient over-voltage event can result in arcing between the conductors.
 This is a virtually instantaneous fault that does not recur until another such over-voltage event.
 Faults resulting from insufficient spacing for creepage can take much longer to occur.

-Over time, usually stemming from dust buildup and moisture, a path (in other words, a track) for current to leak from one conductor to another can develop and cause a gradual breakdown of the surface of the insulating material between them.
+Over time, usually stemming from dust buildup and moisture, a path (in other words, a track) for current to leak from one conductor to another, can develop and cause a gradual breakdown of the surface of the insulating material between them.
 The mechanism for this is not a voltage spike—though that could contribute—but the continual presence of high voltage combined with an insulating material whose Comparative Tracking Index (CTI) is too low.

-CTI is a measure of a material as an electrical insulator and is expressed as the voltage at which the surface of a material breaks down under a standardized test.
+CTI is a measure of a material as an electrical insulator and is expressed as the voltage at which the surface of material breaks down under a standardized test.
 The manufacturers of PCB laminates publish CTI figures for their products.
-For convenience, the breakdown voltages are lumped into six categories: The highest rating is 0 for withstand values of 600 V and greater and the lowest is 5, for less than 100 V. For example, conventional FR4 has a Comparative Tracking Index of from 175 to 249 volts, which places it in rating category 3.
+For convenience, the breakdown voltages are divided into six categories: The highest rating is 0 for withstanding values of 600V and greater, and the lowest is 5 for less than 100V.
+For example, conventional FR4 has a comparative tracking index of 175 to 249V, which places it in category 3.